5 ways to relieve your lower back pain.

 Sleep on your back on a firm mattress or carpeted floor, with a pillow under your knees.
 Alternatively, you may sleep on your side in embryo position, with your knees bent.
 You may also place a small rolled towel in the small of your back for support.

 5. Wear low-heeled shoes

 Coco Chanel once said, “Keep your heels, head, and standards high.”
 However, if you’re susceptible to back pain, it might be best to keep your heels low.
-This is because your body compensates for the off-balance heels cause by flexing or forward bending the hips and spine, which causes excessive muscle fatigue and strain for your calves, hip and back.
+This is because your body compensates for the off-balance heels caused by flexing or forward bending the hips and spine, which causes excessive muscle fatigue and strain for your calves, hip and back.

 If wearing high heels is a necessity for you, consider stretching your leg muscles before and after putting them on, or try to set your limit to two inches or less.
-You may also consider varying your footwear from day to day.
+You may also consider varying your footwear from day-to-day.